timuric/Content-generator-sketch-plugin/README.md

 4. Place the extracted folder directly to the Plugins folder (nesting might not work atm)

 ## Install with Sketch Runner
-With Sketch Runner, just go to the `install` command and search for `[plugin name]`.
+With Sketch Runner, just go to the `install` command and search for `Content Generator`.
 Runner allows you to manage plugins and do much more to speed up your workflow in Sketch.
 [Download Runner here](http://www.sketchrunner.com).

 ## Upcoming features
 * More types of data